OHDSI/OhdsiRTools/README.md

 - Auto checking of R code
 - Functions for parallel computation
 - Functions used for automating analyses
-- Functions for retrieving JSON and SQL cohort definitions from [ATLAS](https://github.com/OHDSI/Atlas)
+- Functions for retrieving cohort definition and concept set metadata, status, and composition (SQL/JSON/CSV) from [ATLAS](https://github.com/OHDSI/Atlas)

 Examples
 ===========